Urban planning in Nazi Germany: Social control

 The use of design to control populations was not a new concept.
-Soviet planning and architecture following the communist revolution in 1917 had already begun to influence the activities and thoughts of its citizens.
+Soviet planning and architecture following the Russian Revolution in 1917 had already begun to influence the activities and thoughts of its citizens.
 This was achieved by introducing communist political ideas into the very nature of building and city design, such as through the construction of 'living cells' and collective farms.
 These activities were intended to force the people living in these areas to work and live in a way that aligned with the Marxist ideology of the government.
 Many similar examples may be found through history including in China and Cambodia.

 For the Third Reich and other European dictatorships of this period, urban design and planning were vital to their ideological implementation on both their homelands and conquered territories to display power and authority.
 It was also important for enforcing their ideas of social behaviour and control.
 This manifested itself in many ways throughout Germany, including the replacement of slums with middle-class employment and alignment of huge monuments to be visible from the entire metropolitan area.

 This application of spatial planning took a more sinister tone when Germany began conquering new territory, inhabited by people who they considered 'undesirables'.
 This mainly included Jews and Slavs.
 In these areas, urban design and planning formed part of a wide range of tools used by the Nazi Party to control and ultimately destroy these populations and their culture.
 They would be replaced by German settlers and culture through the wholesale destruction of existing cities and the building of new settlements in their place.
 These new towns would be planned in a way that would echo German cities and apply Nazi ideologies of how people should live.

 Segregation

-A key part of Nazi ideology was centred on ideas of racial and physical superiority.
-These racial and physical theories ranked different races and types of people on a scale of 'racial purity'.
+A key part of Nazi ideology was centred on ideas of racial and physical superiority to form the 'master race'.
+These racial and physical theories ranked different races and types of people on a scale of 'racial hygiene'.

 Urban planning played a key role in the implementation of these ideas.
 In existing German cities, planners were instrumental in physically separating different populations through urban design, similar to the urban patterns of colonial planning.
 This included separate housing and designated areas in which non-Germans were prohibited.
-Eastern European territories occupied by Germany over the course of the war were subject to more brutal and widespread urban segregation.
+Occupied Eastern European territories were subject to more brutal and widespread urban segregation.
 Purpose-built ghettos in cities such as Warsaw and Lvov were deliberately created to separate Jews from the rest of the population and produce terrible living conditions.
 This was done by restricting the size of the areas to create extremely high densities and provide as few city services as possible.
 Tens of thousands died as a result.